 Our bodies are incredibly well-versed at detoxifying, so there is no need to drive yourself crazy trying to avoid environmental toxins – it’s an exercise in futility.
 But you can easily make a few small changes to avoid any build-up of toxins and reduce your risk of over-exposure.

 To say that diets don’t work FULL STOP would be a bit misleading (sorry, not sorry – the headline caught your attention, right!).
 But the fact is, that your diet hasn’t failed, and nor have you.
-We just need to look outside of the usual calories-in, calories-out diet strategy and look to our environments for external clues.
+Sometimes we just need to look outside of the usual calories-in, calories-out equation and look to our environments for external clues.